rudi-c/rudi-c.github.io/_posts/2014-05-04-porting-to-jekyll.md

 I did this over 3-4 days, although the total amount of work involved was closer to a single full day (I've been moving and unpacking in my new apartment at the same time).

 If you've never heard of Jekyll before, it is a static webpage generator.
-That is, you write content (either directly has HTML or in [Markdown](http://daringfireball.net/projects/markdown/) format), add some tags and configurations, and it will generate a static webpage (only HTML, CSS and Javascript files).
+That is, you write content (either directly with HTML or in [Markdown](http://daringfireball.net/projects/markdown/) format), add some tags and configurations, and it will generate a static webpage (only HTML, CSS and Javascript files).
 In contrast, Wordpress stores content in databases and generates pages on-demand using PHP.

 **Motivation**

 This approach was appealling for several reasons.
-First, static webpages are faster to lead.
+First, static webpages are faster to load.
 Whereas loading a page in Wordpress would require fetching a post via SQL, creating the page via a PHP script, then sending the resulting webpage to the user, I can simply send the page to the user directly.
 Because the website is only made of static pages, it can also be hosted for free with [Github pages](https://pages.github.com/) which is faster than my previous webhost.
 That's 50$/year saved - all I need to do is pay for the domain name.

 I started by forking muan's [scribble repo](https://github.com/muan/scribble), which has a very nice minimalist Jekyll theme.
 One area where Wordpress has the advantage is the countless themes created over the years, whereas Jekyll is quite new and only has a few dozen.
 However, because Wordpress supports a number of widgets like "Recent comments", the themes are usually designed around them.
 While those can be disabled to achieve a minimalist look, theme design assumes that they will be enabled (and hence, resulting in a multi-column layout) and the result is not as clean.